Marriage Proposal Trends in 2025: These Numbers Will Shock You!

 Valentine's Day: the ideal date for a marriage proposal?

-32% of men believe Valentine’s Day is the most romantic day to propose.
-However, only 19% of women share this view, with many finding the date too predictable.
-While the day is certainly symbolic, it can lose some of its magic due to high expectations and the over-commercialisation of the occasion.
-What really matters for a successful proposal is spontaneity and the element of surprise, rather than the date itself.
-It’s interesting to note that, despite Valentine’s Day being seen as the perfect day to propose, only 3% of men actually choose to do so on this day.
+Thirty-two percent of men believe Valentine’s Day is the most romantic day to pop the question.
+However, only 19% of women agree, with many finding the date too predictable.
+While the occasion is certainly symbolic, it can lose some of its magic due to high expectations and over-commercialization.

 Two months on average to prepare a marriage proposal